queueit/android-webui-sdk/README.md

 //implementation 'com.queue-it.androidsdk:library-androidx:2.1.0'
 ```

-## How to use the library
+## How to use the library (Mobile SDK integration only, no API protection)

 As the App developer, you must manage the state (whether the user was previously queued up or not) inside the app's storage.

 After you have received the **onQueuePassed** callback, the app must remember to keep the state, possibly with a date/time expiration.
-When the user wants to navigate to specific pages of your concern on the app, you check this state, and only call **QueueITEngine.run** in the case where the user did not previously queue up.
+When the user wants to navigate to specific screens on the app which needs Queue-it protection, your code check this state/variable, and only call SDK methods / **QueueITEngine.run** in the case where the user did not previously queue up.

-Please note that when the user clicks back, the same check needs to be done.
+Please note that when the user clicks back to navigate back to a protected screen, the same check needs to be done.

-### Sample code
+### Simple SDK integration using run method.
+The simplest mobile SDK integration requires you to call one method, run() before showing the protected screen and potentially calling server API which needs peak traffic protection.
 Invoke QueueITEngine as per example below.
 Parameters `layoutName`, `language` and `options` are optional.

 ```java